encoredev/encore/docs/develop/api-docs.md

 Encore provides the best of both worlds &mdash; great API docs that never become out of date &mdash;
 by leveraging the [Encore Application Model](../application-model) to determine the structure of every API.

+The API docs are available to your whole team via [the Encore platform](https://app.encore.dev).

 ![API Docs screenshot](/assets/img/api-docs-screenshot.png)

 ## Local development